-but only recently Dirk Jansen dedicated a first monograph to this fascinating antiquarian and archaeologist.
-Because of personal interrelations we may assume that this Accademia in Rome was more or less identical with the Accademia Romana.
-Strada used his access to Agustín's and others' numismatic collections for his Epitome and - among many other projects - started a collection of over 9,000 drawings of ancient coins and medals.
-Today, these drawings are preserved at Gotha, Germany, Vienna and London.
-About 3,000 pages with Strada's annotations to these drawings also survived - and both collections will now be studied in detail for the first time in a project started by Jansen and Volker Heenes in December 2015. - From Agustín's and Strada's publications and especially from the collection of Strada's drawings, we may conclude that they could represent parts of or derive from the preparations for book 22 in Tolomei's list.
+Jacopo Strada had drawn about 1,000 items from Agustin's collection and used them in his own publications.
+Having travelled in his function as antiquarian for Fugger and, later, prince Albrecht of Bavaria and the Emperor, and as trader of antiquities between Italy, Germany, Austria and France for many years, Strada settled in Rome from 1553 to 1555 where he was invited to participate at the meetings of an Accademia of learned men at the court of cardinal Alessandro Farnese.
+Strada created an immense collection of drawings, antiquities and books, but only recently Dirk Jansen dedicated a first monograph (Jansen, 2015) to this fascinating antiquarian and archaeologist.
+Because of personal interrelations we may assume that this Accademia in Rome was more or less identical with the Accademia della Virtù.
+Strada used his access to Agustin's and others' numismatic collections for his Epitome (Strada, 1553) and - among many other projects - started a collection of over 9,000 drawings of ancient coins and medals.
+Today, these drawings are are preserved at Gotha, Germany, Vienna and London.
+About 3,000 pages with Strada's annotations to these drawings also survived - and both collections will now be studied in detail for the first time in a project started by Jansen and Volker Heenes in December 2015. - From Agustin's and Strada's publications and especially from the collection of Strada's drawings, we may conclude that they could represent parts of or derive from the preparations for book 22 in Tolomei's list.

-While Strada's numismatic drawings and prints do not follow the strict methodological approach to ancient sources observable in the aforementioned collections of drawings and inscriptions, another large group of his drawings rather fulfil these criteria : Volume 2 (of 3) of the Codex miniatus 21 at the Österreichische Nationalbibliothek, Vienna, contains 174 drawings of ancient statues with their damages, i.e. may be related to Tolomei's book 15 : Because they are drawn on Italian or even Roman paper, they seem to have been made before 1555 when Strada left Rome.
+While Strada's numismatic drawings and prints do not follow the strict methodological approach to ancient sources observable in the aforementioned collections of drawings and inscriptions, another large group of his drawings rather fulfil these criteria: Volume 2 (of 3) of the Codex miniatus 21 at the Österreichische Nationalbibliothek, Vienna, contains 174 drawings of ancient statues with their damages, i.e. may be related to Tolomei's book 15: Because they are drawn on Italian or even Roman paper, they seem to have been made before 1555 when Strada left Rome.
 In addition, volume 3 of Cod.min.
 21 contains, among others, drawings of 104 portrait busts of emperors and their families in a standardised representation.

-Ottavio Strada, Jacopo's grandson, published a book with 50 hydraulic machines in 1617 which he republished extended to 100 items in 1623.
-He claims that his grandfather intended to publish the original drawings but died before he could finish this project.
-In fact, there is at least one surviving volume with such drawings by Strada, but it is in a private collection and, therefore, could not be studied yet.
+Ottavio Strada, Jacopo's grandson, published a book with 50 hydraulic machines in 1617 which he republished extended to 100 items in 1623 (Strada 1617 and 1623).
+He claim that his grandfather intended to publish the original drawings but died before he could finish this project.
+In fact, there is one volume with such drawings by Strada surviving, but it is in a private collection and, therefore, could not be studied yet.
 But like Strada's others codices it may contain the preparations, or copies thereof, for Tolomei's book 23.